gomorpheus/morpheus-docs/experimental/innodb/mysqlShell.rst

             clusterset = dba.getClusterSet()
             clusterset.rejoinCluster("A")

-    * Setting MySQl Router target Cluster.
+    * Setting MySQL Router target Cluster.
 This will force the router to only connect to the cluster specified.
         .. code-block:: bash

             mysqlsh